 Limited Power Of Attorney

 A Limited Power of Attorney restricts the agent’s authority to specific tasks or periods.
 Uses include selling a property or managing a particular financial transaction.
-It ends once the task completes or the time frame expires.
+It ends once the task is completed or the time frame expires.
 This targeted approach provides control, as the principal dictates precise responsibilities and boundaries.

 Factors Influencing Attorney Fees